Why learn about employee motivation?

 Since the 1920s researchers have studied human behavior and developed a variety of theories to explain the driving force behind motivation.
 These theories range from the need to provide a safe and secure environment for oneself and family to the compelling desire not to experience negative consequences from action or inaction.
 Understanding the basis for motivation and learning how motivational approaches work in the business environment can be helpful to your professional and organizational success.

-Before you begin this module ask yourself the following questions:
+Before you begin this chapter ask yourself the following questions:

 - What motivates me?